Mean-field model of interacting quasilocalized excitations in glasses

-Nearly two decades ago, Gurevich, Parshin and Schober (GPS) put forward a three-dimensional ($\dbar\!=\!3$, where $\dbar$ is the spatial dimension) lattice model~\cite{GPS03}, aimed at resolving the vibrational density of states of QLMs.
-The model assumes QLMs to exist and to be described as anharmonic oscillators --- meant to represent small, spatially-localized sets of particles --- that populate lattice sites, and interact with each other via random couplings.
-The latter are characterized by strength $J$ that follows the same $\sim\!r^{-\dbar}$ spatial decay of linear-elastic dipole-dipole interactions, where $r$ is the distance between the oscillators.
-GPS showed numerically that the model's vibrational spectrum indeed grows from zero frequency as ${\cal D}(\omega)\!\sim\!\omega^4$~\cite{GPS03}, and these numerical results have been rationalized using a phenomenological theory~\cite{GPS03,GPS07,itamar_GPS_prb_2020}.
+Nearly two decades ago, Gurevich, Parshin and Schober (GPS) put forward a model defined on a cubic lattice (i.e.~in three dimensions, $\dbar\!=\!3$, where $\dbar$ is the spatial dimension)~\cite{GPS03}, aimed at reproducing the vibrational density of states of QLMs.
+The model assumes QLMs to exist inside an embedding elastic medium and to be described as anharmonic oscillators --- meant to represent small, spatially-localized sets of particles --- that are characterized by a stiffness probability distribution $p(\kappa)$ in the absence of interactions.
+The oscillators interact with each other via random couplings, which are characterized by an amplitude that follows the $\sim\!r^{-\dbar}$ spatial decay of linear-elastic dipole-dipole interactions, where $r$ is the distance between the oscillators.
+GPS showed numerically that the model's vibrational spectrum indeed grows from zero frequency as ${\cal D}(\omega)\!\sim\!\omega^4$~\cite{GPS03} for various choices of $p(\kappa)$, and these numerical results have been rationalized by GPS themselves and others using a phenomenological theory~\cite{GPS03,GPS07,itamar_GPS_prb_2020}.

 Yet, despite previous efforts~\cite{Gabriele_pre_2018,manning_random_matrix_pre_2018,soft_potential_model_1991,Harukuni_pre_2019,mw_interacting_qlm_pre_2019,Atsushi_soft_matter_dipole_dos}, we currently lack insight into the origin of QLMs' statistical-mechanical properties.
-Moreover, recent progress in studying computer glass-formers revealed intriguing properties of QLMs, e.g.~the dependence of the amplitude $A_{\rm g}$ of the $\omega^4$ universal law on the state of glassy disorder~\cite{pinching_pnas,ji2019thermal,WNGBSF18}, which are not yet fully understood.
-In this work we study numerically the spectral properties of the mean-field variant of GPS's lattice model, obtained by taking the limit of infinite spatial dimension ($\dbar\!\to\!\infty$), and subjecting the model's oscillators to a constant external field $h$.
-A similar mean-field model was studied first by K\"uhn and Horstmann~\cite{kuhn_and_Horstmann_prl_1997} in the context of low-temperature glassy anomalies~\cite{Zeller_and_Pohl_prb_1971,anderson1972anomalous,phillips1972tunneling}.
+Moreover, recent progress in studying computer glass-formers revealed intriguing properties of QLMs~\cite{pinching_pnas,ji2019thermal,WNGBSF18}, e.g.~the dependence of the prefactor $A_{\rm g}$ of the $\omega^4$ universal law on the state of glassy disorder (cf.~inset of Fig.~\ref{fig:intro}b), which are not yet fully understood.
+In this work, we study --- using scaling theory and numerical simulations --- the spectral properties of a mean-field variant of GPS's lattice model, obtained by taking the limit of infinite spatial dimension ($\dbar\!\to\!\infty$), and by allowing the oscillators to also interact with their surrounding elastic medium through a constant force $h$.
+A similar mean-field model, albeit without a force term and with a constant oscillator stiffness, was studied by K\"uhn and Horstmann~\cite{kuhn_and_Horstmann_prl_1997} in the context of low-temperature glassy anomalies~\cite{Zeller_and_Pohl_prb_1971,anderson1972anomalous,phillips1972tunneling}.
 We therefore refer to our model hereafter as the KHGPS model.